-- o Increase percentage of parents attending parent/teacher conferences as indicated by the School Experience Survey. - o Increase parent participation and ratings on School Experience Surveys c.
-Key Community Partnerships services and resources to children and parents.
-The school will be proactive in establishing and gathering the support of community partners.
+- Increase percentage of parents attending parent/teacher conferences as indicated by the School Experience Survey. - \circ Increase parent participation and ratings on School Experience Surveys

 One of the major responsibilities of the principal, categorical program advisor and the community representative will be to ensure that the school meets the targets established in Performance Meter Goal 4.